upperlinecode/ES6-functions-practice/README.md

 ```

 #### 2. `confirmUncommonPassword`
 Create a function called `confirmUncommonPassword` that checks to make sure that a given password isn't a variation of the two most common passwords: `"password1"` and `"abcd1234"`.
 These passwords are easily guessed, so if a user's password includes one of these two phrases (even if there are extra letters or numbers), it should return `false`.
-If the user's password does not include one of these two phrases,
+If the user's password does not include one of these two phrases, the function should return `true`.

 Example: